VictorRodriguez/contcov/README.md

 ## Files generated for debug

 * result.json: Shows the difference of base image and new image
-* strace.log: Show the strace of the syscalls excersised by the test under analysis
+* strace.log: Show the strace of the syscalls exercised by the test under analysis
-* binaries_touched.txt: Show the list of binaries excersised by the test under analysis
+* binaries_touched.txt: Show the list of binaries exercised by the test under analysis
-* libraries_touched.txt: Show the list of libraries excersised by the test under analysis
+* libraries_touched.txt: Show the list of libraries exercised by the test under analysis

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please make sure to update the tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)